metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Tue 10 Jan 2017 09:22:47 GMT
 - merged big data ethnography chapter to get scripts for plots.
 - extracted a list of todos to help me look at what needs to be done.
-Here's the line: grep 'TODO' % > todo.
+Here's the line: grep 'TODO' % > todo.md
 - working on the introduction again -- it seems clunky because it moves between number and technical ensemble.
 What can I do about that?
-- TODO: align the conclusion with the introduction
+- DONE: align the conclusion with the introduction

+## Wed 11 Jan 2017 09:15:50 GMT
+- hard to start today ...working on the conclusion, checking it maps onto the introduction.
+-reordered the conclusion quite a lot and think its ok.
+Also re-did the abstract in the same vein.
+-TODO: go through the rest of the todos marking key ones ...